-The Tusa SF-15 X-PERT ZOOM Z3 are open-heel split blade fins with a patented fin design.
+The Tusa SF-15 X-PERT ZOOM Z3 are split blade fins with open heels with a patented fin design.
 The blades are angled at 27 degrees.
 In combination with the three-material design, this creates a powerful thrust during a kick.

 The blades are designed to provide a powerful thrust while using the least amount of energy.
-They combine three different materials to provide the stiffness where needed while offering flexibility at other places.
+They combine three different materials to provide the stiffness where needed while being flexible at other places with sturdy side-rails.
 This allows providing a quick response to any movement.

 The foot pocket is developed to increase the power transfer to the blades for improved performance.
-The multi-compound design of the pocket increases the comfort as well as improves the transfer of power to the fins to optimize the outcome of every kick.
+The multi-compound design of the foot pockets increases the comfort as well as improves the transfer of power to the fins to optimize the outcome of every kick.
 The fins have adjustable straps with quick-release buckles.

 The Tusa SF-15 X-PERT ZOOM Z3 comes in three sizes and four colors.
 Pricing for these fins is great for the quality you will get.

-Things to Consider when Buying New Scuba Diving Fins
+Things to Consider when Buying New Diving Fins

 Without repeating the information you can find in the Scuba Fin Buying Guide, let’s have a quick look at the important factors you should consider when buying a new pair of scuba fins.

 Full Foot or Open Heel Fins?

 Full foot dive fins are usually better for snorkeling and for warm waters.
-You will have a harder time to get a tight fit compared to open heel fins which have a heel strap to keep your foot securely in the foot pocket of the fin.
+You will have a harder time getting a tight fit compared to open heel fins which have a heel strap to keep your foot securely in the foot pocket of the fin.

 Check out our Buying Guide for Scuba Fins for more information on those two kinds of foot pockets.